ember-cli/rfcs/active/0000-control-transpilation.md

 # Motivation

-Ember-cli as allowed users to write ES6 code and transpile it to ES5/3 since almost the beginning of the project.
+Ember CLI has allowed users to write ES6 code and transpile it to ES5/3 since almost the beginning of the project.
 It's one of those things that people take for granted.

 Today that is done through `ember-cli-babel`, an addon that is in the default blueprint and that the huge majority of apps use.

-This transpilation process has some sensitive defaults that work for most people, but also allow some use configuration for, by example, disable some transformations enabled by default or enable some experimental ones.
+This transpilation process has some sensible defaults that work for most people, but also allow some use configuration for, by example, disable some transformations enabled by default or enable some experimental ones.

-What is less know is that this configuration only affects the application code.
+What is less known is that this configuration only affects the application code.
 The transpilation of code living in addons is done according to the configuration of those addons.
 While there is use-cases for this, particularly addons that want to run their code though a custom babel plugin, generally speaking the desired transpiled output is something that the end-users should control.